echoamir/Kubespray/README.md

 If a node is completely unreachable by ssh, add `--extra-vars reset_nodes=false` to skip the node reset step.
 If one node is unavailable, but others you wish to remove are able to connect via SSH, you could set `reset_nodes=false` as a host var in inventory.

 #
-## Step 13: Upgrading Kubernetes in Kubespray. [link](https://github.com/kubernetes-sigs/kubespray/blob/release-2.23/docs/upgrades.md#upgrading-kubernetes-in-kubespray)
+## Upgrading Kubernetes in Kubespray. [link](https://github.com/kubernetes-sigs/kubespray/blob/release-2.23/docs/upgrades.md#upgrading-kubernetes-in-kubespray)

 Kubespray handles upgrades the same way it handles initial deployment.
 That is to say that each component is laid down in a fixed order.